cv007/C-PlusPlus-Peripheral-Style/mega4809_Usart.md

 **Since we are creating class templates and also creating static functions, the class we end up with does not result in reused code for each instance, rather we end up with a class that needs to be written only once.
 A peripheral's functions are typically quite simple, so there is really no downside to the result of having each instance creating its own code and the compiler is good at determining what is optimal in any case.**

-**We first need a way to tell out Usart class about those differences mentioned earlier.
+**We first need a way to tell our Usart class about those differences mentioned earlier.
 This will not end up being complete, and there are other ways to do similar things, but the following example given will work for now.**

-**A struct makes a good container, so will use a struct to contain usart instance specific information which we will pass along as a template argument to the Usart class.**
+**A struct makes a good container, so a struct will be used to contain usart instance specific information which we will pass along as a template argument to the Usart class.**

-**The template arguments for this instance class will take in the usart number 0-3 (which we can static_assert), the tx and rx pins from our previously created PINS::PIN enum (already limited, so no asser needed), and whether we want to use the alternate pin set.
-We can store everything as static constexpr auto (auto works for most things), which is always ideal until the compiler is unhappy about its use.**
+**The template arguments for this instance class will take in the usart number 0-3 (which is static_assert at compile time), the tx and rx pins from our previously created PINS::PIN enum (already limited, so no assert needed), and whether we want to use the alternate pin set.
+We can store everything as static constexpr auto (auto works for most things), which is always ideal until the compiler is unhappy about its use (it will tell you when its not happy, of course).**

 **The functions set the portmux value, and init the tx and rx pins.
-Although storing the Rx_ and Tx_ values seems unnecessary as the Rx_ and Tx_ template values could be used directly in the pin functions, this will allow the usart class to access the pin directly if needed.
-The portmux code is not pretty here but I didn't want to create/show another peripheral (Portmux) so I just manipulate the single register needed in this case, and is why the N_ also works well here (to get to the right pair of bits in the portmux register for the usart we are interested in).**
+Although storing the Rx_ and Tx_ values seems unnecessary as the Rx_ and Tx_ template values could be used directly in the pin functions, this will allow the usart class to access a pin directly if needed.
+The portmux code is not pretty here but I didn't want to create another peripheral (Portmux) so I just manipulate the single register needed in this case (all avr0 mega's the same), and is why the N_ also works well here (to get to the right pair of bits in the portmux register for the usart we are interested in).**

 ```
 /*------------------------------------------------------------------------------